- According to IEC and GB

 - Large stock shielded cables with different sizes

-A shielded wire is a transmission line that uses a metal mesh braid to wrap the signal wire, and the braid is usually red copper or tinned copper.
-The shield layer of the shielded wire needs to be grounded, and interference signals can be directed to earth by this layer.
+A shielded cable is a transmission line that uses a metal mesh braid to wrap the signal wire, and the braid is usually red copper or tinned copper.
+The shield layer of the shielded wire needs to be grounded, and interference signals can be directed to the earth by this additional layer.
+So we will use it in the security system

 Conductor: Copper or Tinned Copper